Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 In theory, it would be better for each `ControlRow` to return a function and for `Controls` to build a composed function out of them.
 It's a better abstraction, but I it's think harder to understand.

-We can live with a leaky abstraction and repetitive code, right? :)
+We can live with a leaky abstraction and repetitive code, right? :smile:

 To keep the book from getting repetitive, we're going to build everything for a `year` filter first.
 Then I'll show you how to add `USstate` and `jobTitle` filters as well.
 Once you have one working, the rest is easy.